umbraco/UmbracoDocs/10/umbraco-workflow/getting-started/approval-thresholds.md

 This feature requires a license - learn more about [Workflow's licensing model](https://umbraco.com/products/umbraco-workflow)
 {% endhint %}

-Workflow's default behaviour requires one member of an approval group to review and approve a pending task to advance it to the next stage of the workflow.
+Workflow's default behaviour requires one member of an approval group to approve a pending task to advance it through the workflow.

 The approval thresholds feature introduces configuration options to set the required number of approvals for a given workflow stage.